 Clean and Lubricate the Fan/Blower

-The fan/blower of your furnace requires adequate lubrication to operate well.
-Time and moisture can cause drying or rusting and build-up of dust and dirt around the fan/blower.
-This not only means that your blower won’t be operating optimally, but it also means that you may hear noises associated with a fan that isn’t turning well.
+The fan/blower of your furnace requires adequate lubrication to operate properly.
+Time and moisture can cause drying or rusting, as well as the build-up of dust and dirt around the fan/blower.
+This not only means that your blower won’t operate optimally, but it also means that you may hear noises associated with a fan that isn’t spinning properly.
+Keep this part of your furnace as clean and well-lubricated as possible to avoid annoying noises and the potential for the fan or blower to seize up.

 What to Do if Your RV Screen Door Rattles